Frimkron/hrbrt/readme.md

 ### Choices ###

 Blocks of choices are used to present the user with options from which they can make a single selection.
-Users readng the raw Hrbrt text indicate their selection by writing something inside the box beside it - typically an 'X' or '#' character.
+Users Reading the raw Hrbrt text indicate their selection by writing something inside the box beside it - typically an 'X' or '#' character.